1 dead after goose causes Pennsylvania motorcycle crash - NewsBreak

 The crash happened Friday in Croydon, Pennsylvania.
 The driver was on a Harley Davidson just before 9 a.m. when a goose reportedly came flying out of the woods, hitting the motorcyclist in the head.

-Bristol Borough Police said the goose caused the motorcyclist to side-swipe a car before running head-on into a Toyota Highlander SUV.
-The motorcyclist was not wearing a helmet at the time, according to the report.Pursuit of stolen vehicle suspect ends in crash
+Bristol Borough Police said the goose caused the motorcyclist to sideswipe a car before running head-on into a Toyota Highlander SUV.
+The motorcyclist was not wearing a helmet at the time, according to the report.Search continues for man who crashed in Chase County

 The motorcyclist was pronounced dead at the scene.